 I nod toward Robby, which is the first time Jace notices him.
 “Oh,” he signs.

 I kick Robby out and get into bed with both of them.
-When I get in, he reaches over and pulls me into the jism pool.
+When I get in, Jack reaches over and pulls me into the jism pool.
 We fall asleep together.
 Jace spreads himself over both of us like a human blanket.
 I wake up a couple of hours later from Jack trying to loosen himself from the cum that sticks us together.

 I smile at him, “Did you have fun.”

-He’s terrified about what happened, sure that I hate him for attacking me.
+He’s mortified about what happened, sure that I hate him for attacking me.
 I assure him that nothing happened between us.
 He looks at the dried cum, the fact that he is naked, and shakes his head.

 “I put you to bed after taking off your clothes.
 You then proceeded to have an extremely vivid wet dream.
 At the end, you pulled me into it.
 We went to sleep.”